RESTful-Drupal/restful/README.md

 with the ``field_`` prefix
 * One of the core features is versioning.
 While it's debatable if this feature is indeed a pure REST, we believe it's a best practice one
-* Only JSON format is supported
+* It has configurable output formats.
+It ships with JSON and XML as examples.
+HAL+JSON is the recommended default.
 * Audience is developers and not site builders
 * Provide a key tool for a headless Drupal.
 See the [AngularJs form](https://github.com/Gizra/restful/blob/7.x-1.x/modules/restful_angular_example/README.md) example module.